-Calculate yield and economic losses due to diseases in wheat diseases
+Calculate yield and economic losses due to wheat diseases

 Query multiple types of production and estimated yield loss data by timeframe, disease, and geographic area*